 At Judd Shaw Injury Law™, we’re determined to achieve the best possible results for every injury victim we help.
 That’s why we introduced the Judd Shaw Way—a 5-point promise that helps ensure every client receives the highest level of service available.

-We’re proud to fight for injured car accident survivors throughout New York and New Jersey.
-Our New Jersey office is located in Red Bank, and our New York office is located in the Bronx.
+We’re proud to fight for injured car accident survivors throughout New Jersey.
+Our New Jersey office is located in Red Bank.
 However, we’ve helped clients throughout New Jersey, whether that’s Northern, Central, Pine Barrens, Southwest, and Coastal, NJ, or anywhere in New York City, including the Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
-Our New York car accident attorneys can also help clients throughout New York State.
+Our car accident attorneys can also help clients throughout New York State.

-Contact our New Jersey and New York car accident lawyers to get started now—just dial 1-866-909-6894 or complete the free online form on this page.
-With convenient office locations in New Jersey and New York, you’re never far from the experienced legal help you deserve.
+Contact our New Jersey car accident lawyers to get started now—just dial 1-866-909-6894 or complete the free online form on this page.
+With convenient office locations in New Jersey , you’re never far from the experienced legal help you deserve.

 Have trouble commuting or traveling to an office?
 At Judd Shaw Injury Law™, we’re able to serve you from the comfort of your home or another remote location.
 Through virtual meetings and electronic signing technology, our car accident lawyers can take your call, open your claim and get you started with the medical treatment you need.